cometbft/cometbft/spec/mempool/gossip/dog.md

     > This action should ideally have a pre-condition that enables the state transition only on
     > specified time intervals, as defined by the `adjustInterval` parameter.
 However, Quint does
     > not natively support specifying time constraints without relying on workarounds such as using
-    > counter as clocks.
+    > counters as clocks.
 As a result, this action is modelled as always being enabled.
 In a
     > real-world implementation, redundancy adjustments would be naturally triggered by a timer set
     > to the duration specified by `adjustInterval`.